-Time tracking software can offer more than just error avoidance and added accuracy.
-Software time-clocks and accurate recording of hours for payroll calculations can bring in new opportunities and manage them better.
+Time clock software can offer more than just error avoidance and added accuracy.
+Time clock software and accurate recording of hours for payroll calculations can bring in new opportunities and manage them better.
 For example, the DOL demands that all federal contractors provide weekly payroll reports for the manpower employed by contractors on government projects.

 Managing the middle